F.A.S.T is a simple test to determine if someone might be having a stroke:

 Save the Date: Eastern Washington Prediabetes Summit May 20

 Join health care professionals and care providers at this one-day summit in Spokane, WA, which includes continuing education credits.
 Hear from regional diabetes and prediabetes experts, Carol Wysham, MD, Brenda Montgomery, RD, CDE, and Heather Readhead, MD, and participate in breakout sessions with peers.

 View the newly released screening and treatment pathway recommendations for adults to identify abnormal blood glucose.

-is a legislative report written in response to Third Engrossed Substitute Senate Bill 5034 (July 2013).
+The 2014 Washington State Diabetes Epidemic and Action Report (PDF) is a legislative report written in response to Third Engrossed Substitute Senate Bill 5034 (July 2013).
 It is the result of a collaborative effort from the Washington State Department of Health, the Washington State Department of Social and Health Services, and the Washington State Health Care Authority.
 Partners and stakeholders from the Diabetes Network also contributed to the report.